What Happens After a DUI Arrest in Colorado

 A DUI can Result in Pretrial Supervision?

-Some judges have a policy of placing first dui offenses on pretrial supervision.
-The law does not require it, but a judge is not prohibited from imposing this type
+Some judges have a policy of placing first-time dui offenses on pretrial supervision.
+The law does not require it, but a judge is not prohibited from imposing this type of condition.

 Pretrial supervision will test for all substances as well, including marijuana.
 A defendant will be prohibited from using marijuana while a DUI is pending.
 A defendant that has a valid medical marijuana card will be permitted to use marijuana while on pretrial supervision.